danielpeter/specfem3d/02_getting_started.md

       ./configure CC=icc FC=ifort MPIFC=mpif90

-When compiling the SCOTCH source code, if you get a message such as: “ld: cannot find -lz”, the Zlib compression development library is probably missing on your machine and you will need to install it or ask your system administrator to do so.
-On Linux machines the package is often called “zlib1g-dev” or similar. (thus “sudo apt-get install zlib1g-dev” would install it)
+When compiling the SCOTCH source code, if you get a message such as: "ld: cannot find -lz", the Zlib compression development library is probably missing on your machine and you will need to install it or ask your system administrator to do so.
+On Linux machines the package is often called "zlib1g-dev" or similar. (thus "sudo apt-get install zlib1g-dev" would install it)
 To compile a serial version of the code for small meshes that fits on one compute node and can therefore be run serially, run `configure` with the `--without-mpi` option to suppress all calls to MPI.
 For people who would like to run the package on Windows rather than on Unix machines, you can install Docker or VirtualBox (installing a Linux in VirtualBox in that latter case) and run it easily from inside that.

-We recommend that you add <span>`ulimit -S -s unlimited`</span> to your <span>`.bash_profile`</span> file and/or <span>`limit stacksize unlimited `</span> to your <span>`.cshrc`</span> file to suppress any potential limit to the size of the Unix stack.
+We recommend that you add `ulimit -S -s unlimited` to your `.bash_profile` file and/or `limit stacksize unlimited ` to your `.cshrc` file to suppress any potential limit to the size of the Unix stack.
 Beware that some cluster systems that run a recent version may not run and/compile an older version of the code.
 When using dynamic fault in parallel with the developer version, we suggest you to set the configuration parameters of `FAULT_DISPL_VELOC` and `FAULT_SYNCHRONIZE_ACCEL` as `.true.`.

 Using the GPU version of the code